 Info & History

-If you’re in the area of Bogota, Colombia, you should definitely consider checking out one of the top tourist attractions, Torre Colpatria Mirador.
+If you’re in the area of Bogotá, Colombia, you should definitely consider checking out one of the top tourist attractions, Torre Colpatria Mirador.
 While the entire building is impressive, the tourist attraction is usually the observation deck which is found on the top floor of the tower.
-This is a skyscraper with fifty stories that is found right in the center of the city of Bogota, so you can imagine how it has an unbeatable view of the surroundings being so high up in the air.
-Not only is it the third tallest building in Colombia standing tall at 196 metres, but it is the fifth tallest in all of South America.
-It opened in 1979 after five years of construction, and it remained the tallest skyscraper in Colombia until 2016 when the BD Bacata was finished.
+This is a skyscraper with fifty stories that is found right in the center of the city of Bogotá, so you can imagine how it has an unbeatable view of the surroundings being so high up in the air.
+It opened in 1979 after five years of construction, and it remained the tallest skyscraper in Colombia until 2016 when the BD Bacatá was finished.
 The building can be found where 26th Street and 7th Avenue intersect, and it houses many businesses including financial corporations such as banks.
 The vertical concrete structure gives it a distinct appearance and the impressive design allows tons of light into the building.

 How to Get There

 As we’ve stated before, the observation deck is open to public during weekends beginning with Friday, as well as holidays.
-The tower is open on Sunday from 11AM to 5PM, Saturday from 2PM to 8PM, and Friday from 8:30AM to 3:30PM.
-It only costs around 7,500 Colombian pesos for admission which is quite a low price when you consider the amazing views that you’ll get to look on.
+The tower is open on Friday from 6:00 pm. to 9:00 pm.
+Saturday from 2:00 pm. to 8:00 pm. and Sunday and Holidays from 11:00 am. to 5:00 pm.
+It only costs around 8.000 COP for admission which is quite a low price when you consider the amazing views that you’ll get to look on.
 It’s easy to spend an hour or so here soaking in all of the views before leaving.

 The entrance for the observation deck isn’t clearly labeled, but you can find it between the main building and the other building on the south side.
 Look for the security checkpoint within the glass and wait by the door adjacent to the metal detector, and the guards will let you in when they notice your presence.